sderaps/DMM/README.md

 Step 5.
 Now go to Samsung Watch Face Studio on PC load the file *.WFS then select “Run on Device” Click + next to (scan devices) Add your ip address from your watch (example 192.168.1.106) Then add port number that is after your ip: (example 34669) Then click + on the watch to (Pair new device) Add Pairing code from watch to pairing code empty slot in watch face studio.
 Then Add Pairing Port Number from ip address at the bottom after Example (192.168.1.106:36749) then enter (36749)

 Then select ok in watch face studio, and then click on the Your Watch in Devices and the File will be sent to your watch and the face will appear on your watch in about 16 to 20 seconds.
 If your waiting more than 2 minutes.
 Most likely something went wrong with the installation.
-Close Watch Face Studio and try Again.
-Persistence will get the Job done, Don't give up!!

-This watch background are basic because I cannot create an .apk installation file.
-So If you want to edit the Watch face background in Watch Face Studio, I've uploaded a few you can choose from, Just put the .png files in your hard drive watch back ground directory in watch studio and add them.

 ## Troubleshooting Watch Face Installation!